r-ali-ashik/spring-boot-dynamic-datasoruce/readme.md

 ## Use case
 Let's begin by discussing a specific use case.
 There may arise a situation where we need to dynamically change the DATASOURCE.
 For instance, let's say you are developing a highly impressive RESTful API, and your clients are local banks.
 These banks have a preference for using their own integrated databases instead of the default database used by your service.
 Consequently, you end up with a RESTful API that needs to handle multiple databases.

 To differentiate requests coming from different banks, you can utilize information from the request header or path.
-In Spring 2.0.1, an `AbstractRoutingDataSource` was introduced, which proves to be quite useful in this scenario.
+In `Spring 2.0.1`, an `AbstractRoutingDataSource` was introduced, which proves to be quite useful in this scenario.
 The basic concept is that a routing DataSource acts as an intermediary, allowing the determination of the 'real' DataSource dynamically at runtime.

 ## Technology Used
 - Spring Boot 2.2.0